||Fjallabak Region, South Iceland

 Day 4: South Fjallabak – Hólmsárlón

 After breakfast, we’ll head out to explore the shores of the long and narrow Lake Hólmsárlón.
-The waterfalls at the end of this turquoise-colored lake plunge into a red crater, nicknamed the “red baptismal fountain”.
+The waterfalls at the end of this turquoise-colored lake plunge into a red crater nicknamed the “red baptismal fountain.”
 From here we cross the sands of Mælifellssandur.
 In the middle of this strange black flatness stands the solitary conical landmass of Mælifell, covered in fluorescent green-colored moss.
-We spend two nights in a hut looking out to Mælifell.
+We spend two nights in a hut with views of Mælifell.
 Driving: 50 km on tracks, Hiking: 3-4 hours, 12 km/7 miles.
 Breakfast, lunch, and dinner included.

 Day 5: Torfajökull and the hot springs of Strútslaug

-Today, we’ll explore the extraordinary landscapes on the southern flank of the Torfajökull caldera on the opposite end of Lake Hólmsárlón from where we hiked the day before.
+Today, we’ll explore the extraordinary landscapes on the southern flank of the Torfajökull caldera, on the opposite end of Lake Hólmsárlón from where we hiked the day before.
 Torfajökull caldera, a circular volcanic depression covering an area of 18 km / 11 miles by 12 km / 7 miles, is one of Iceland’s largest geothermal areas.
-Torfajökull, a once subglacial volcano, emitted a relatively rare rhyolitic lava producing lighter colors of rock.
-Of course, we cannot resist taking an unforgettable soak in Strútslaug, a nearby, natural hot spring pool.
-We’ll spend another night at the hut with shared bunkroom.
+Torfajökull, a once subglacial volcano, discharged a relatively rare rhyolitic lava that produced lighter colors of rock.
+Of course, we cannot resist taking an unforgettable soak in Strútslaug, a natural hot spring pool nearby.
+We’ll spend another night at the hut with a shared bunkroom.
 Hiking: 5-6 hours loop, 14 km/8miles.
 Breakfast, lunch, and dinner included.